 So many times, as we have worked with our museum clients on content strategy, marketing strategy, and website platforms, the dead ends we encounter can be pinned on any or all of these barriers.
 But this last one is usually the nail on the lid of the coffin where digital marketing and monetized digital content strategies go to die.

 The Opportunity Before You

-There can be an upside to this crisis for museums.
-Some of the barriers that have kept you from monetizing your collections and resources have fallen abruptly.
+There can be an upside to the Covid crisis for museums.
+Some of the barriers that kept you from monetizing your collections and resources have fell abruptly.
 The only one that remains is your transaction, CRM, and marketing platforms.
 But this too can be overcome.

 Overcoming this practical and fundamental barrier to monetizing digital products is going to require setting up “shadow” platforms to your primary museum system.
 You can use HubSpot Free CRM to quickly set up a digital marketing CRM that can be utilized for funnel and drip campaigns.
 You can easily integrate HubSpot with MailChimp—which many museums already use.
 You can use Google Sites, or even a Squarespace site to mirror your main site if it’s not already built in a flexible WordPress platform (in which case there are many easy to install plugins and resources for selling digital products and member-only content).

 You could also cheaply spin up a Shopify site and utilize any number of plugins to quickly build a platform for selling digital products.

 Startups and entrepreneurs use these kinds of platforms every day.
 There is an abundance of tools and techniques to quickly deploy digital marketing strategies.
 It just takes some moxie, creativity, and startup ingenuity to take some risks.